 Instructions

-Heat the olive oil in a medium pot.
-Add the diced onion, garlic, carrot, celery, parsnip and leek and cook, stirring frequently, over medium high heat, or until the vegetables are tender and slightly browned (about 5 minutes).
+- Heat the olive oil in a medium pot.
+Add the diced onion, carrot, celery, parsnip and leek and cook, stirring frequently, over medium high heat until the vegetables are starting to soften and are slightly browned (about 6 minutes).

-De-glaze the pot with a splash of sherry cooking wine.
-Stir in the wild rice, celery seed and bay leaf.
+- Add in the garlic and stir just until fragrant.
+Deglaze the pot with the splash of sherry cooking wine.
+Stir in the wild rice, celery seed, salt and bay leaf.
 Add the vegetable broth and stir to combine.

-Serve with a generous helping of chopped fresh parsley, spinach or kale.
+- Serve with a generous helping of finely chopped fresh parsley.

 Wonderful soup sweetie.
-Gets a 5 star from me!
+Gets 5 stars from me!

 xoxo thank you, love!